 Chris Cortez is a guitarist, singer, producer, audio engineer, and videographer.
 He grew up in the Orlando area and his career has taken him around the world.
 As of February 2015, Chris and his wife Melody have returned to Central Florida to create this exciting new venture.

 In 1986 Chris created the company Blue Bamboo Music, an independent, jazz record label, currently supporting a dozen artists.
 They distribute over 50 music videos and 28 CD titles, and operate a full service audio and video recording studio.

-Chris' song and CD Aunt Nasty (A funny, G-rated memory of a visit from a bawdy aunt, in his childhood) became the 3rd most requested CD on Sirius/XM in 2013, and his current release Top Secret is currently in contention for a Grammy nomination.
+Chris' song and CD Aunt Nasty (A funny, G-rated memory of a visit from a bawdy aunt, in his childhood) became the 3rd most requested CD on Sirius/XM in 2013, and his release Top Secret was in contention for a Grammy nomination.

 Melody Cortez (Vice President/Secretary/Director of Operations)

 Melody Cortez has a background in business from the human resources perspective.
 She spent 18 years working in that capacity for a major manufacturing company called Rain CII.
 Along the way, she discovered her inner artist and began creating an impressive body of work.
 Together with Chris (also her husband), she decided to come back to the Orlando area to create this new Art Center, and to pursue life as an artist.

 In Melody's own words - "I discovered my passion for painting quite by accident as I was pursuing a business degree at Loyola University.
 Needing an elective to fulfill my final credits in early 2005, I signed up for a class called Art and the Environment with Professor Jacqueline Bishop.
 Upon finding out the class required me to create original works of art, I began the class with a great deal of trepidation, but soon began producing unique artwork for the class.
 From there, my interest blossomed.